spacetelescope/jwst/docs/jwst/associations/asn_from_list.rst

 The ``-o`` option defines the name of the association file to create.

 The ``--product-name`` will set the ``name`` field that the Level3 calibration code will use as the output name.
-For the example, the output files created by ``calwebb_image3``, or other Level3 pipelines, will all begin with **l3_results**.
+For the above example, the output files created by ``calwebb_image3``, or other Level3 pipelines, will all begin with **l3_results**.